minshi123/gitlab/doc/user/project/releases/index.md

 ## Release Versioning

 Release versions are manually assigned by the user in the release title.
-GitLab uses and recommends following [Semantic Versioning](https://semver.org/) for its releases: `(Major).(Minor).(Patch), as detailed in the [GitLab Policy for Versioning](https://docs.gitlab.com/ee/policy/maintenance.html#versioning).
+GitLab uses [Semantic Versioning](https://semver.org/) for our releases, and we recommend you do too.
+Use `(Major).(Minor).(Patch)`, as detailed in the [GitLab Policy for Versioning](../../../policy/maintenance.md#versioning).

 For example, for GitLab version `10.5.7`: